alexjulien/trello_export/README.md

 # trello_export
-Export Trello JSON export files to Markdown
+Export Trello JSON files to Markdown

 This simple script onverts a Trello board JSON export to:
 1. A folder for the board with